 |Protection of the major neurovascular structures it surrounds

-Fascial Layers and Relations
+Fascial layers and relations

-The deep cervical fascia of the neck has four layers, listed from superficial to deep.
+The deep cervical fascia of the neck has three layers, listed from superficial to deep.
 The first is known as the investing layer and surrounds the sternocleidomastoid muscle and the trapezius muscle.
 The second is called the pretracheal fascia and encloses the visceral region of the neck.
-Lastly, the fourth fascial layer is the prevertebral fascia and it surrounds the vertebral region of the neck.
+Lastly, the third fascial layer is the prevertebral fascia and it surrounds the vertebral region of the neck.